annaravazzi/annaravazzi/README.md

 ### 👨‍💻 About Me

 I'm a Computer Engineering student at UTFPR (Federal University of Technology - Paraná, Brazil).
-My programming interests lean more towards low-level coding, embedded systems and automation scripts, though I'm a curious person and like to dabble on other areas too.
+My programming interests lean more towards low-level coding, embedded systems and automation, though I'm a curious person and like to dabble on other areas too.
 I also enjoy working with electronic circuits and hardware.

+- Currently working as an intern in the Innovation and Technology Lab in UTFPR, helping to develop the Project Miringuava, a smart, low-impact irrigation system for farms.
+- Currently learning React and a bit of Django.

 ---